-The threshold for an order of correlation is determined by the cost of computing and comparing the $k+1$ order terms.
-If it can be shown that directly checking $G_{1}$ and $G_{2}$ for isomorphism according to $\sigma$, the algorithm will increase the correlation order by one and repeat the process.
-As the correlation order $k$ increases, the amount of values associated with each vertex grows as $M^{k-1}$ for each graph.
-A complete calculation of the $k$-order correlation would thus result in a $k$-dimensional structure of correlation values, such as an $M\times M$ grid for $k=2$, an $M^{3}$-element cube for $k=3$, as so on.
-These sets of values are checked according to the permutations remaining in $\sigma$, with progressively larger structures necessarily being equivalent up to the permutation of rows and columns.
 Importantly, when we increase $k$ we bring the same permutation matrix with us from the lower order test.
 This follows from theorem 1, as for the encoded graphs to be isomorphic, the permutation of mode labels must map each order of correlations to one another.
 Therefore, if we are able to show no valid permutation matrix exists between any one of the orders of correlation it is sufficient to conclude that the graphs cannot be isomorphic.
 The cost of comparing the correlations also increases with order $k$, incentivizing us to eliminate as many permutations as possible at lower order to reduce the quantity of increasingly fine-grained comparisons at higher order.
 Often, the first-order values will not be enough to satisfy the test, necessitating an increase to second order.
 As permutations are applied to either rows or columns of a matrix, we are able to compare the correlations $C_{1}^{(2)}$ and $C_{2}^{(2)}$ row by row (or column by column).